laravel/lumen-docs/testing.md

 <a name="introduction"></a>
 ## Introduction

 Lumen is built with testing in mind.
 In fact, support for testing with PHPUnit is included out of the box, and a `phpunit.xml` file is already setup for your application.
-The framework also ships with convenient helper methods allowing you to expressively test your applications.
+The framework also ships with convenient helper methods allowing you to expressively test your application's JSON responses.

 An `ExampleTest.php` file is provided in the `tests` directory.
 After installing a new Lumen application, simply run `phpunit` on the command line to run your tests.

 ### Test Environment

-Lumen automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.
+Lumen automatically configures the cache to the `array` driver while testing, meaning no cache data will be persisted while testing.

 You are free to create other testing environment configurations as necessary.
 The `testing` environment variables may be configured in the `phpunit.xml` file.